|Chile World Cup 1962|

 ST: Marcelo Salas

-He played 71 times for Chile and went to the WC in 1998.
-He first made his name with River Plate, where he was considered one of the greatest foreigner ever played for them.
+Salas played 71 times for Chile and the all-time leading scorer for Chile.
+He went to the WC in 1998, where he formed a partnership with Ivan Zamorano.
+Salas made his debut playing for Universidad de Chile in 1993, but he first made his name with River Plate, where he was considered one of the greatest foreigner ever played for them.
 He moved to Lazio in 1998, where he won the Serie A in 1999-2000.
+He also had a successful spell with Juventus.

 He is considered to be one of Chile's greatest strikers.
 He played in the 1998 World Cup and four Copa América tournaments.
 He won a bronze medal at the 2000 Olympics, where he also finished as the top-scorer.
 He played notably Real Madrid, where he won La liga and was the league's top scorer in 1994-1995.
 He also scored a hat-trick in a 5-0 win over Barcelona that season.
 He also played with Inter Milan, Sevilla, Colo Colo, etc.